 - 1/2 cup butter, room temperature

 - 1 (20 oz) can crushed pineapple, well drained

 - 1 (8 oz) tub Cool Whip, thawed

-- Line a 9x9 pan with foil and set aside.
+- Preheat oven to 350°F. Line a 9×9 pan with foil and set aside.

 - In medium bowl combine crushed Nilla Wafers, melted butter and salt.
 Press evenly into the bottom of the prepared pan.
 I used the bottom of a cup to help press it evenly.

 - Bake the crust for 5-7 minutes until lightly golden.
 Allow to cool completely.

 - For the filling, combine cream cheese and butter in the bowl of your stand mixer fitted with the paddle attachment on medium speed, beating until smooth.
 Add in powdered sugar and continue beating until all is incorporated with no lumps.

 - Turn the mixer to low and add in drained pineapple until mixed in well.
 Fold in Cool Whip.